Nervosys/Botnix/docs/build-helpers/testers.chapter.md

 ## `runNixOSTest` {#tester-runNixOSTest}

-A helper function that behaves exactly like the NixOS `runTest`, except it also assigns this Nixpkgs package set as the `pkgs` of the test and makes the `nixpkgs.*` options read-only.
+A helper function that behaves exactly like the Botnix `runTest`, except it also assigns this Nixpkgs package set as the `pkgs` of the test and makes the `nixpkgs.*` options read-only.

-If your test is part of the Nixpkgs repository, or if you need a more general entrypoint, see ["Calling a test" in the NixOS manual](https://nixos.org/manual/nixos/stable/index.html#sec-calling-nixos-tests).
+If your test is part of the Nixpkgs repository, or if you need a more general entrypoint, see ["Calling a test" in the Botnix manual](https://nixos.org/manual/botnix/stable/index.html#sec-calling-botnix-tests).

 :::{.example #ex-runNixOSTest-hello}

-# Run a NixOS test using `runNixOSTest`
+# Run a Botnix test using `runNixOSTest`

 ```nix
 pkgs.testers.runNixOSTest ({ lib, ... }: {